AbdelrahmanMerdan/MyGamingList/README.md

 # MyGamingList

-An application that allows users to view popular games, rate/review, and communicate with the community.
+An application that allows users to view PC games, basic game statistics, rate/review, and engage with the community.

+<strong>How to Use:</strong><br>
+Simply download the exe file and run.</br>

+<b>How to Build and Compile:</b><br>
+Download and import source code as a Gradle project.
+Make sure that your IDE has any type of Gradle integration installed.

+Refresh project by right-clicking on MyGamingList, then going to Gradle -> Refresh Gradle Project.

+Wait for a several minutes for the necessary libararies to be installed.

+To configure Gradle project and its tasks, please look at build.gradle and settings.gradle file.

+By default, running the assemble task will build and launch the program.
+While running the build task will run all tests first, before building and launching the program.

+<strong>Supported Languages for User Reviews and Comments:</strong><br>
-User reviews/comments can be written in these supported languages: English, Chinese, Japanese, Vietnamese, Swedish, any any other languages that uses the English/Latin/Arabic/Cyrillic/Greek alphabet.
+English, Chinese, Japanese, Vietnamese, Swedish, and any other languages that uses the English, Latin, Arabic, Cyrillic, or Greek alphabet.

-Uses Steam Web API to gather game information.

-Uses MongoDB as our platform for database.
+<strong>Ressources:</strong><br>
+<b>API:</b> Steam WEB API<br>
+<b>Database Platform:</b> MongoDB

+<strong>Note:</strong>
-Takes around 12 seconds to boot up.
+Overall, it takes around 12 seconds to launch the program.

-Buttons will be white if on mac for now.